milanwiedemann/questionnaires/README.md

 [`create-measures.R`](data-raw/create-measures.R) in the `data-raw` folder of this repositoty.
 Details for a new dataset needs to be added to [`data.R`](R/data.R) file in the data folder of this repositoty.

+## TODO / TOTHINK

+  - Which licence would be appropriate for a data package like this?
+  - What are the legal challanges with copyright, license fees … and does it even matter for a project like this?
+  - Which information about a measure should be available in the help files, e.g. internal consistentcy, test-retest reliability, cutoffs, … ?
+  - How to best name data sets so it doesn’t get confusing, e.g. `gad7` vs `general_health_anxiety_questionnaire_7item`?
+  - What’s a good package name, e.g. `measureme`, `measureR`, `measuRes` vs `questionnaires`?
+  - What’s the best data structure to store this information, especially when questionnaires are not straightforward, e.g. different repsonse categories for each item?
+  - How could different languages of the same questionnaire be integrated, e.g. suffix `_en` for English, `_de` for German?